Battle of Towton: Deployment

 Very few historical sources give detailed accounts of the battle and they do not describe the exact deployments of the armies.
 The paucity of such primary sources led early historians to adopt Hall's chronicle as their main resource for the engagement, despite its authorship 70 years after the event and questions over the origin of his information.
-The Burgundian chronicler Jean de Waurin (c.
-1398 – c.
-1474) was a more contemporary source, but his chronicle was made available to the public only from 1891, and several mistakes in it discouraged historians at that time from using it.
+The Burgundian chronicler Jean de Waurin was a more contemporary source, but his chronicle was made available to the public only from 1891, and several mistakes in it discouraged historians at that time from using it.
 Later reconstructions of the battle were based on Hall's version, supplemented by minor details from other sources.

 The battle took place on a plateau between the villages of Saxton (to the south) and Towton (to the north).
 The region was agricultural land, with plenty of wide open areas and small roads on which to manoeuvre the armies.
 Two roads ran through the area: the Old London Road, which connected Towton to the English capital, and a direct road between Saxton and Towton.
 The steeply banked Cock Beck flowed in an S-shaped course around the plateau from the north to west.
 The plateau was bisected by the Towton Dale, which ran from the west and extended into the North Acres in the east.
 Woodlands were scattered along the beck; Renshaw Woods lined the river on the north-western side of the plateau, and south of Towton Dale, Castle Hill Wood grew on the west side of the plateau at a bend in the beck.
 The area to the north-east of this forest would be known as Bloody Meadow after the battle.